Vogeltak/maxcrone.org/_posts/books/2021-05-30-snow-crash.md

 Snow Crash is a fascinating cyberpunk classic with great world building but a plot that does not live up to the same enthusiasticism.

 We're mostly following Hiro and Y.T. in their lives as they get entangled in a few threads.
-The story takes its sweet time to kick off the plot, which basically doesn't boil down to anything more than stopping a bad guy who wants to destroy the world.
+The story takes its sweet time to kick off the plot, which basically doesn't boil down to anything more than stopping a bad guy who wants to take over the world.
 The unique strengths of Snow Crash lie somewhere else.

 Most importantly, Neal presents an amazingly intricate and fleshed out world of semi-dystopian cyberpunk.